Sharon Newsom, graphic designer and founder of The Qurious Effect

 TQE Home hero banner V2.jpg

-Maybe you’ve tried:
+Maybe you’ve noticed:

 That’s the space I work in — quietly and collaboratively.